lirrensi/autovibe-goes-brr/readme.md

 ### Network Stuff

 ```
-💬 "ping google and tell me if internet works"
+💬 "ping google and tell me if internet works" (wtf lol?)
 💬 "check which ports are open on localhost"
 💬 "show me my IP address"
 💬 "test if I can reach reddit.com"